Students collaborating on a shared project

 Join our international community of talented students and world-leading researchers on a mission to help us live better, healthier, smarter and more sustainably.

-Studying EEE at Imperial College London
+Studying EEE at Imperial - meet our staff and students.

 Your future starts here — an introduction to our department from EEE students and staff